anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.8 =
+Path case changes through the plugin to accomodate the difference between the Github & Wordpress subversion plugin names

 = 0.7 =
 Fixed shorttag issues for added comptability on various installs and lots of miscellanous bug fixes